Hook

 - Total score 10–13: You're mostly ready.
 Address 1–2 gaps before proceeding.

 - Total score <10: Hold off.
-Spend 4–8 weeks on prerequisite work (data cleanup, alignment, budgeting).
+Spend 4–8 weeks on prerequisite work (data cleanup, stakeholder buy-in, budgeting).

 FAQ